 There are many reasons we might decide to try to learn another language.
-We might need the language for study or work purposes, to communicate with family or friends or to connect with the culture of the country where the language is spoken.
+We might need the language for study or work purposes, or simply to communicate with family or friends.
+We may want to connect with a new culture, the culture of another country where the language is spoken.

-In my own case, I am motivated initially just by the possibility of accessing a new culture, with all that this can bring me in terms of learning about another country, its people and its history.
+In my own case these days, I am motivated just by the possibility of accessing a new culture, learning about another country, its people and its history.

 Let’s take a language like Italian for example and consider the ways in which I might enjoy Italian while living in Vancouver.
 I could go to an Italian restaurant and chat with the waiter in Italian, but that really wouldn’t happen very often.
 I don’t know many Italians in Vancouver with whom I could carry on conversations in Italian, so that is also not a practical motivation.
-Although I could try to connect with people via Skype, I have often found it difficult to find language partners who share my interests, and with whom I want to spend hours in conversation.
-As a result, my opportunities to use the language here in Vancouver are quite limited.
+I am already busy with other professional and social activities so wouldn’t have that much time to seek out Italians here to socialize with.

-I have found a wide range of internet resources for these and other languages, which have enabled me to enrich my life in the process of learning and improving in these languages.
-I have catalogued many of these resources on my computer so that when I feel like listening to or reading something in a language, these resources are readily available.
+I have found a wide range of internet resources, radio stations, podcasts, audiobook and eBook sites offering content for these and other languages, which have enabled me to enrich my life in the process of learning and improving in these languages.
+I have catalogued many of these resources on my computer so that when I feel like listening to or reading something in a particular language, these resources are readily available.

 Unless I live where the language is spoken, the amount of time that I can spend listening and reading far exceeds the amount of time that I am able to spend speaking in the language that I am learning.
 I don’t think that’s unusual.
 As a result, that is what I am mostly motivated to do.

-Of course I also want to be able to speak these languages but I know from experience that these journeys in the language, based on reading, listening and using LingQ to increase my vocabulary of words and phrases, will eventually enable me to speak, and speak well.
+Of course I also want to be able to speak these languages, but I know from experience that these journeys in the language, based on reading, listening and using LingQ to increase my vocabulary of words and phrases, will eventually enable me to speak, and speak well.

 I have always found that when I am able to acquire a familiarity with the language through my interests, and gain different perspectives on the culture, current events, history or even cooking, I connect more strongly with the language.
 As a result, not only my listening comprehension and reading skills improve, but my speaking ability develops very quickly once I have the opportunity to use the language.

 I don’t think it is possible to do well in language learning without committing to going beyond the language itself.
-We need to use the language to take side trips into the culture, into whatever interests us, not just what is in the text book.
+We need to use the language to take side trips into the culture, into whatever interests us, not just what is in the textbook.
 This makes the language learning journey more enjoyable, and ensures that we reach our goals.

 Why did you start to learn another language?
 I look forward to discussion in the comments.